-Hemlock is native to North America and is known for it’s fine texture, straight grain, and stiffness.
-Its color darkens only slightly with age and can be painted or stained.
+Hemlock is native to North America and is known for its fine texture, straight grain, and reliable stiffness.
+It can be painted or stained and its color darkens only slightly with age.

-Extira is a paint grade, non-structural, engineered wood product suitable for many environments.
+Extira is a paint-grade, non-structural, engineered wood product suitable for a wide variety of environments.
 It is designed to resist damage from moisture, rot and insects.
-It is solid, dimensionally stable, free of knots or voids and resists checking, splitting and cracking.
+It is solid, dimensionally stable, free of knots or voids, and resists checking, splitting and cracking.
 Extira cannot be stained.

-Radiata Pine is native to California and is farmed extensively.
-It’s natural color is pale yellow-brown and is generally straight grained.
-Compared to other pines, there is little contrast in the appearance of growth rings, contributing to its even and uniform texture.
+Radiata Pine is native to California and is widely farmed.
+Generally straight grained, its natural color is a pale yellow brown.
+Compared to other pines, there is little contrast in the appearance of growth rings, which contribute to Radiata Pine’s even and uniform texture.

 Spanish Cedar is a close relative of and resembles Honduras Mahogany.
-Its coloration is light red or pinkish orange with a straight, but wavy, grain.
-The wood has a moderately coarse texture.
-Its insect repelling resin adds to its durability but must be covered with tannin blockers prior to finishing.
+Its coloration is light red or pinkish orange with a straight but wavy grain.
+This wood has a moderately coarse texture.
+Its insect repelling resin adds to its durability.
+Spanish Cedar must be covered with tannin blockers prior to finishing.

 Versatex is bright white cellular PVC that features the craftsmanship of wood without the moisture problems.
 It does not require painting or sealing and does not swell or rot.
 Its dense cell structure produces smoother edges, improved paint acceptance, less yellowing under sunlight and fewer dents and scuffs.